Social protection of the business manager

 Health and maternity insurance contributions

-The calculation of maternity and sickness insurance contributions is different depending on whether the director has been in office for less than 2 years or for more than 2 years.
+The calculation of sickness and maternity insurance contributions is different depending on whether the executive has been in office for less than 2 years or for more than 2 years.

 Start of activity (less than 2 years)

-When it starts as corporate officer, the officer has no revenue known to the administration on which to base the calculation of the provisional contributions and contributions.
-Thus, in order to benefit from social protection, lump sums are provided.
+When it begins as corporate officer, the director has no income known to the administration on which to base the calculation of contributions and provisional contributions.
+Thus, in order for him to be able to benefit from social protection, lump sums are provided.

 In operation for 2 years or more

-The income taken into account for the calculation of the contributions corresponds to the income that the officer declares for the calculating your income tax (IR) before the application of abatements and tax exemptions.
-In other words, it is:
+The income taken into account for the calculation of contributions corresponds to the income that the officer declares for the calculation of his income tax (IR) before the application of abatements and tax exemptions.
+In other words, the amounts are:

-- Dividends, for the fraction that exceeds 10% of the share capital held by the director
+• Dividends, for the fraction exceeding 10% of the share capital held by the director

-- Amounts collected under an incentive or participation agreement for the business
+• Amounts collected under an incentive or profit-sharing agreement for the business

-- Premiums paid under group insurance policies (e.g. job loss, retirement and supplementary pension)
+• Premiums paid under group insurance contracts (e.g. job loss, retirement and supplementary pension)

-- Optional top-up contributions paid by the manager (e.g. insurance and occupational diseases)
+• Optional top-up contributions paid by the manager (e.g. accident at work insurance and occupational diseases)

-- Replacement income unrelated to long-term illness (LTD) (e.g.: per diem (IJ) maternity, paternity or sickness).
+• Replacement income unrelated to long-term illness (LTD) (e.g.: daily allowances (IJ) maternity, paternity or sickness).

 One flat-rate abatement from 26% is then applied to that income by theUrssaf: titleContent.

-Health insurance contributions are divided into two parts: maternity health contributions and daily sickness benefit contributions.
+Health insurance contributions are divided into 2 parts: maternity sickness contributions and daily sickness benefit contributions.
 Each contribution has a specific rate:

-The sum of these 2 rates gives the overall rate contributions to sickness and maternity insurance.
+The sum of these 2 rates gives the overall rate health and maternity insurance contributions.

 Warning

-The calculation basis social security contributions and certain contribution rates change in 2026, after the 2025 declaration of professional income.
+The calculation basis social security contributions and certain contribution rate are evolving in 2026, after the 2025 declaration of professional income.

 The basis for calculating social security contributions consists of professional income, less certain professional expenses (excluding social security contributions) on which a abatement flat-rate of 26% is applied.